cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 * The size of the object being written
 * And the partition key

 The key to maximizing performance in a cluster is to ensure that all of the nodes in the cluster are able to equally share in the write workload.
 From a schema design perspective your choice of partition key is the number one thing affecting write performance.
-The goal is to create a partition key that avoids performance issues.
 In this section we are going to talk about things to consider when designing partition keys that will help you limit performance bottle necks.
 Let's start by taking another look at the example table that we created in the [Data Modeling Basics](Data Modeling Basics.md) section with the following primary key:

 ```
 	PRIMARY KEY (